 The beginning of the United States is littered with influential documents that have stood for centuries.
 One of the most important among them are the Federalist Papers.
 Just what are the Federalist Papers and what was their purpose?

 Following the American Revolution the new American nation set forth under a new government.
-This government was created by the Articles of Confederation that had been ratified by all 13 states during the revolution.
+The new government operated under the Articles of Confederation after its ratification by all 13 states during the revolution.

 It quickly became apparent that the Articles of Confederation drastically limited the power of the federal government.
 The federal government could not raise an army or navy, raise taxes, nor regulate interstate or foreign trade.